Rimon Melamed

 About Me

 I’m a co-founder and CTO at Prompt Inversion, an applied AI lab.
 I’m also a computer science PhD student at The George Washington University advised by H. Howie Huang.
-My research focuses primarily on these two questions:
+My research is broadly in deep learning and natural language processing.

 Prior to starting my PhD I was a Software Engineer II at Intelligent Automation where I worked on CryptoniteNXT, a hardware-based on-prem solution for cyber network defense.